huanlin/huanlin.github.io/content/en/blog/2024-04-06-redoc-sidemenu-woes-with-bootstrap-css-5/index.md

 I'm not proficient in front-end technologies, so I used a rudimentary method to find the cause -- I removed some code from Docsy, bit by bit, until the side menu's scrolling behavior works.

-It took me almost an entire day just to find that the issue could be resolved by removing the following code from Docsy's `/asset/scss/main.scss`:
+It took me almost an entire day testing the issue with three different operating systems, just to find that the issue could be resolved by removing the following code from Docsy's `/asset/scss/main.scss`:

 ```scss
 @import "../vendor/bootstrap/scss/bootstrap";
 @import "support/bootstrap_vers_test";
 ```

-Note that when the above code is removed, Hugo will fail to build the website because there are many modules depending on it.
-Therefore, there are more lines need to be removed in the same file.
-[Click here to see more code on GitHub](https://github.com/google/docsy/blob/v0.9.0/assets/scss/main.scss#L8-#L9)

-At the end of the day, I managed to remove Bootstrap CSS v5.x and related code.
-The website was built successfully and the side menu in the Redoc page worked normally.
+At the end of the day, I managed to create my own Redoc layout page and remove Bootstrap CSS v5.x.
+Now, the side menu in the web page rendered by Redoc worked normally.

 ### Possible related issues